 Mark, why do we need a church music philosophy in the first place?

-Well, many years ago, in Graduate School while I was studying for a degree in Church Music, one of the final courses we were to take was titled, “Church Music Philosophy”.
-The class was a weekly round-table discussion on the subject and the course ended with each grad student writing his own philosophy for his work in leading church music.
+Many years ago, in Graduate School, while I was studying for a degree in Church Music, one of the final courses we took was titled, “Church Music Philosophy”.
+The class was a weekly round-table discussion on the subject and the course ended with each student writing his or her own philosophy for their future work in leading church music.
 This turned out to be a pivotal event in my life as it clarified much of what I was to be about in my own ministry, and it has provided for me a rudder, some guiding principles, through the many years since.

-Without these principles, I would have merely continued with the underlying motivations of my youth: working to impress my music teachers or my parents, falling into the futile trap of trying to please everyone, or to continually seek validation or praise from others in my work of ministry.
-Guided by these principles, I began to use my music making and leadership as a means to a much greater end: not music merely for music’s sake but to use music as a means to worship God and to reveal His glory.
-In the end, I do not want people to visit our church and to leave there talking about what a great music ministry our church has.
+Without these principles I believe that I would have continued merely with the underlying motivations of my youth: working to impress my music teachers or my parents and often falling into the futile trap of trying to please everyone or to continually seek validation or praise from others in my work of ministry.
+Guided by these healthy principles, I began to use my music making and leadership as a means to a much greater end, not music merely for music’s sake but to use music as a means to worship God and to reveal His glory.
+In the end, I do not want people to visit our church and to leave there talking about what a great music ministry that our church has.
 I want people to leave the church talking about what a great God we all have.

 What about music styles and effective choice and leadership of music for the congregation’s worship?